MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs: Background

 \subsection{Representation Sharing in LLMs}

-A branch of work has evaluated the degree to which multilingual models make use of shared syntactic representations across languages.
-Early studies analyzed mBERT \citep{devlin-etal-2019-bert} and smaller-scale LSTM models trained on a few languages, finding mixed evidence of sharing \citep{pires-etal-2019-multilingual,mueller-etal-2020-cross,dhar-bisazza-2021-understanding,chi-etal-2020-finding}.
-Focusing on modern-scale LLMs, \citet{wendler-etal-2024-llamas} find that Llama2 models \citep{touvron2023llama2openfoundation} trained on English-dominated corpora use English to some degree as an internal pivot language to solve tasks in other languages. \citet{brinkmann2025largelanguagemodelsshare} find significant overlap between the representations for number, gender, tense and other morphosyntactic features.
-Similarly, \citet{stanczak-etal-2022-neurons} find overlap in the presentations of morphosyntactic features, particularly for number. \citet{ferrando-costa-jussa-2024-similarity} show the similar structures of circuits for SVA in English and Spanish.
-The emergence of this kind of interpretability highlights the exciting opportunities presented by \name{} for massively multilingual interpretability.
+Various works have evaluated the degree to which multilingual models make use of shared syntactic representations across languages.
+Early studies analyzed mBERT \citep{devlin-etal-2019-bert} and smaller-scale LSTM models trained on a few languages, finding mixed evidence of sharing \citep{pires-etal-2019-multilingual,mueller-etal-2020-cross,dhar-bisazza-2021-understanding,chi-etal-2020-finding, choenni-shutova-2022-investigating}.
+Focusing on modern-scale LLMs, \citet{wendler-etal-2024-llamas} find that models trained on English-dominated corpora use English to some degree as an internal `pivot language' to solve tasks in other languages. \citet{brinkmann2025largelanguagemodelsshare} find significant overlap between the representations for number, gender, tense and other morphosyntactic features.
+Similarly, \citet{stanczak-etal-2022-neurons} find overlap in the presentations of morphosyntactic features, particularly for grammatical number. \citet{ferrando-costa-jussa-2024-similarity} show the similar structures of circuits for subject-verb agreement in English and Spanish.
+The emergence of this kind of interpretability findings highlights the exciting opportunities presented by \name{} for massively multilingual interpretability.